 5.2 Identify final supplies list with municipalities and COPECO.
 Municipalities and COPECO will define total supplies considering families that will be covered.

-In coordination with COPECO’s Technical staff and Municipal authorities, a list of basic equipment necessary for the tasks of search and rescue and first aid were made.
-This equipment was purchased and delivered to CODEM and CODEL; moreover, a training workshop was conducted by the Fire Department of the city of El Progreso, Yoro.
+In coordination with COPECO’s Technical staff and Municipal authorities, a list of basic equipment necessary for the tasks of search and rescue and first aid was developped.
+The identified equipment was purchased and delivered to CODEM and CODEL.
+Moreover, a training workshop was conducted by the Fire Department of the city of El Progreso, Yoro.

 5.3.
 Purchase and distribution of supplies.
 Stocks will be provided by WFP (food) and UNICEF (water tanks and filters).
 This contribution will be valued but not considered in project accounting.

-At the time of this report, we are still in the process of renewing the cooperation agreement between WFP and the FSAR which will enable the FSAR to hadle a stock of food to be pre-positioned in Yorito and Marale.
+At the time of this report, we are still in the process of renewing the cooperation agreement between WFP and the FSAR which will enable the FSAR to handle a stock of food to be pre-positioned in Yorito and Marale.
 It is expected to have this agreement before June 1 when the rainy season starts.
 With this purpose and with the development of complementary initiatives on Early Recovery in Marale and Yorito, UNDP is committed to help FSAR for the early realization of this initiative.

 With UNICEF preliminary agreements have been made to pre-position educational material to support recreational activities due to possible damage of the scholar population in the area.
-This pre-positioning of "educational kits" could not materialize earlier because the recipients of this material has to be the Ministry of Education, in this case through its District Offices in Marale and Yorito; entity with which UNICEF as well as other agencies of the United Nations system, have no formal relationship because of the political events of June 2009, a relationship which is still limited until the formal recognition of the new government.
+This pre-positioning of "educational kits" could not materialize earlier because the recipient of this material has to be the Ministry of Education, through its District Offices in Marale and Yorito; entity with which UNICEF as well as other agencies of the United Nations system, have no formal relationship because of the political events of June 2009, a relationship which is still limited until the formal recognition of the new government.

 5.4.
 Monitoring distribution of supplies.

-This activity is binding as stated in the Activity 5.3
+This activity is binding to the Activity 5.3 and is reported above.

 5.5.
 Evaluation of the process.